Noah Gragson: Late Model Racing

-Pinty's Series
+NASCAR Canada Series

 Gragson's 2018 racing slate also included starts on the NASCAR Pinty's Series circuit in an effort to make himself a better driver via more seat time.
 He also started working with a sports psychologist that year.

 Gragson ran one race in the Pinty's Series in 2023 for Rette Jones Racing after being reinstated from his suspension by NASCAR.

 Personal life

 Gragson's great-grandfather, Oran K. Gragson, was the longest serving mayor of Las Vegas, Nevada, having held the office from 1959 to 1975.
 Gragson's grandfather and father were both prominent real estate developers in Las Vegas.

 Gragson struggled in school due to dyslexia and a learning disability.
-In seventh grade, he was sent to attend the Army and Navy Academy in Carlsbad, California for two years.
+In seventh grade, he was sent to attend the Army and Navy Academy in Carlsbad, California, for two years.
 Gragson attended Bishop Gorman High School in Las Vegas, Nevada for two years.
 He finished his high school education online at K12.
 Gragson enjoys downhill mountain biking, and is an avid video game player, saying in an interview that he would perhaps spend Dash 4 Cash winnings on the popular video game Fortnite.